tianocore-docs/edk2-BuildSpecification/13_build_reports/138_module_section.md

                                 DEC DEFAULT = 0xffff (65535)
    ```

 4. Additional lines may exist if the PCD is Structure PCD.
-Every field value
-that user specified in DSC/DEC file and build command will print out.
-The field
-value is from DSC/DEC file or build command, not from the final structure byte
-array, and the field order is same as it in DSC/DEC file. when the field value is
-from build command, tool will additional print a *B Flag.
+Please refer to
+13.6.2.4 Rules for Structure PCD for details.

 **********
 **Note:** This sub-section is present when **PCD** is specified in **-Y**